-- Lack of a supply of decent, safe, sanitary, affordable, and accessible housing - Cost of land acquisition for new housing development - High cost of construction of new housing - NIMBYism and other related community resistance - Economic factors that limit a low- or moderate-income person's or family's opportunity to improve their income and wealth status (for example job opportunities, transportation accessibility, etc.) - Limited access via public transportation to community social services and facilities (for example health care facilities, day care, etc.)
+- Lack of a supply of decent, safe, sanitary, affordable, and accessible housing - Cost of land acquisition for new housing development - High cost of construction of new housing - Economic factors that limit a low- or moderate-income person's or family's opportunity to improve their income and wealth status (for example job opportunities, transportation accessibility, etc.) - Limited access via public transportation to community social services and facilities (for example health care facilities, day care, etc.)